 You should take originals of your passport, driver’s licence, insurance certificate, MoT if required, your V5 (logbook) and insurance for your motorcycle.
-It’s also highly advisable to get UK Motorcycle Travel Insurance.
+It’s also highly advisable to get travel insurance.

 International Driving Permits (IDP) are available from your local Post Office and will be required once the UK leaves the EU, probably from Jan 2021.
 Check the Gov website for more information.

 From the UK I always prefer to take the faster Eurotunnel at Folkestone to Calais, as you can usually time your arrival with a short stop in the boarding line before a speedy train ride to France.

 Alternatively, there are slower ferry options available such as Direct Ferries from Folkstone to Calais or the DFS Ferry from Dover to Calais.
 If you are travelling from further north, there is a ferry from Hull via P&O Ferry to Zeebrugge, Belgium.

 And, you could always opt for a transport company to take your bike to Europe so you don’t have to ride all those motorway miles.